Best Things To Do In Heraklion in Crete

 Some tips and advice so you can plan the perfect trip to visit Knossos in Crete

-Legend says that the palace was built by King Minos, and it must have been one of the most impressive buildings in Minoan Crete.
-Whilst no one really knows for sure, many believe that Knossos palace is the one mentioned in the myth of the Minotaur.
-Some people even think that the palace is the labyrinth itself!
+Legend says that the magnificent Minoan palace of Knossos was built by King Minos.
+Many people believe that Knossos palace is the one mentioned in the myth of the Minotaur.
+Some people even think that the palace is the mythical labyrinth itself!

-Knossos is a Minoan complex, built by a civilisation that pre-dated what we have come to know as the ancient Greeks.
-Minoan history, who they were, and what happened to them is something of a mystery.
+Minoan history, who they were, what language they spoke, and what happened to them is something of a mystery.
 In fact, we don't really know what they called themselves – It's only us that refer to them as Minoans!

 What we do know, is they were one of the most powerful and influential bronze age cultures, and had established trade routes throughout the Mediterranean Sea.

 Then, all of a sudden, the Minoan civilisation collapsed.
 The reason is unclear, with many suggesting natural disasters such as earthquakes.
-The memory of the civilisation slipped into myth and legend until Knossos was discovered in 1878.
+The Mycenaeans took over for a bit, and then the memory of the civilisation slipped into myth and legend until Knossos was discovered in 1878.

 Today, the site of Knossos in Crete is a controversial one.
 This is due to some reconstruction efforts which may have done more harm than good.